canorve/GALFITools/docs/usage.rst

 GALFIT Output, Multi-Gaussian Expansion (MGE), Simulation of galaxy images, and Sky Computation.

-..
-Note:: Routines necessitating the utilization of a Ds9
+.. important:: Routines necessitating the utilization of a Ds9
           region input, need that the Ds9 region to be saved in image (or physical) coordinates.
 Ds9 regions saved in the World Coordinate System (WCS) coordinates will not work.